nielsdekoeijer/libsegmenter/README.md

 (with some potential latency introduced by the system).

 The library currently supports two different modes of operation
- - "OLA": Overlap-add, where a rectangular window is applied to the input frames, and the specified window is applied to the output frames prior to reconstruction.
+ - Overlap-Add (OLA), where a rectangular window is applied to the input frames, and the specified window is applied to the output frames prior to reconstruction.
 This mode is intended for block-based processing in the time-domain, where the purposed of the overlapping windows is to interpolate the discontinuities between adjacent frames prior to reconstruction.
- - "WOLA": Weighted overlap-add, where a square-root (COLA)-window is applied to both the input frame and output frame.
+ - Weighted Overlap-Add (WOLA), where a square-root (COLA)-window is applied to both the input frame and output frame.
 This mode is intended for processing in the frequency domain along the lines of Short-time Fourier Transform (STFT) processing.